How to start a landscaping business

 Why are you starting a landscaping business?

-Before you invest significant money and resources into your new business, you’ll need to take a good look at why you’re starting a landscaping business in the first place.
+Before you invest significant money and resources into your new business, you’ll need to take a good look at why you’re starting your own landscaping business in the first place.
 Getting a business going can be stressful, and if you’re not clear why you’re in the game, it can be easy to quit when the going gets tough.

 If a reason gets you motivated, it counts.
 (And if you aren’t particularly motivated by any of your reasons, well—it’s better to know that now.)